-The State Council promulgated Regulations of People's Republic of China on the Place of Origin of Import and Export Goods; GACC and former AQSIQ published rules about preferential places of origin on their websites.
-(Links 1.45 and 1.46)

-The China Inspection and Quarantine Service website of the former AQSIQ has set up a special "origin business" channel through which detailed information such as the type, style, filling, application and inquiry of certificate of origin is published.
-The website is characterized by clear structure and practical functions, but the contents are only updated till March 2014 and some of the key contents are updated till 2010.
-(Link 1.47) In March 2019, GACC issued the Announcement No. 49 of 2019 on the Pilot Reform on Printing the Certificate of Origin, and decided to start the pilot reform on the self-printing of the certificate of origin in Beijing, Tianjin, Shanghai, Jiangsu, Guangdong, Chongqing and other provinces (municipalities) on March 25.
+The State Council promulgated Regulations of People's Republic of China on the Place of Origin of Import and Export Goods; GACC and China Council for the Promotion of International Trade published rules about preferential places of origin on their websites.
+(Links 1.43,1.44, and 1.45) Department of Duty Collection of GACC posted many policies on country of origin on its website, and provided online query services.
+(Link 1.46 and 1.47) In March 2019, GACC issued the Announcement No. 49 of 2019 on the Pilot Reform on Printing the Certificate of Origin, and decided to start the pilot reform on the self-printing of the certificate of origin in Beijing, Tianjin, Shanghai, Jiangsu, Guangdong, Chongqing and other provinces (municipalities) on March 25.
 (Link 1.48)